vishnupriyaE553/waste_management_AI_model/README.md

 ```
 https://www.kaggle.com/datasets/farzadnekouei/trash-type-image-dataset
 ```
+## ⚙️ Implementation Procedure
+Step 1: Dataset Preparation

+Waste image dataset organized into six folders (one per class).
+Dataset loaded using image_dataset_from_directory.

+Step 2: Model Training (Google Colab)

+Applied data augmentation (flip, rotation, zoom).
+Used transfer learning with a pretrained CNN.
+Training done in two phases:
+Phase 1: Train classification head
+Phase 2: Fine-tune top layers
+Achieved ~93% training accuracy and ~86% validation accuracy.

+Step 3: Model Saving

+Final model saved as waste_classifier_model.keras.

+Step 4: Application Development (VS Code)

+Built a Streamlit web app for image upload and prediction.
+Integrated the trained model for inference.

+Step 5: Local Execution

+App runs locally using Streamlit and displays prediction + confidence.

 ## ▶️ How to Use

 1. Start the Streamlit app
 2. Upload an image (JPG, JPEG, PNG)
 3. View the predicted waste category and confidence score

-## ⚠️ Observations & Limitations
+## ⚠️ Known Limitations

-- The model shows confusion between visually similar waste categories such as **glass, metal, and plastic**.
+The model may misclassify some dataset images, often predicting a dominant class.
-- In some cases, the model tends to predict a dominant class for multiple inputs.
+In some cases, the model tends to predict a dominant class for multiple inputs.
-- This behavior is caused by:
-  - Visual similarity between materials
-  - Class imbalance in the dataset
-  - Label noise and mixed-material objects
-- Even dataset images may be misclassified due to these factors.

-These observations highlight the inherent difficulty of fine-grained material classification using image-based deep learning models.
+Performance is sensitive to lighting, background, and image quality.
+Dataset imbalance can affect prediction consistency.
+Model requires further tuning and dataset expansion for real-world deployment.

+⚠️ These limitations are acknowledged and documented as part of the learning process.

-## Future Improvements
+## 🔮Future Improvements

 - Improve dataset balance
 - Deploy to cloud
 - Add camera support
 - Improve UI accessibility

-## Conclusion :
+## ✅ Conclusion :

-This project explored the application of deep learning for automated waste classification using image data.
-By leveraging transfer learning with a pretrained MobileNetV2 model, an AI-assisted system was developed to classify waste materials into multiple categories.
-The project successfully demonstrated the complete machine learning pipeline, including dataset preparation, model training, evaluation, and deployment through a Streamlit web application.

-During experimentation, the model achieved good overall training and validation accuracy; however, it also revealed challenges such as class imbalance, visual similarity between materials, and dataset label noise.
-These factors resulted in occasional misclassification, even on dataset images, highlighting the limitations of fine-grained material classification using image-based deep learning alone.

-Despite these challenges, the project provides valuable insights into real-world machine learning development, emphasizing the importance of data quality, proper evaluation, and honest documentation of limitations.
-The implemented system serves as an AI-assisted decision support tool for waste segregation and establishes a strong foundation for future improvements using cleaner datasets, refined class definitions, or advanced models.
+This project demonstrates the end-to-end development of an AI-powered image classification system, from data preprocessing and model training to deployment using Streamlit.
+While the current model has prediction limitations, the project successfully showcases practical implementation of deep learning techniques in waste management and provides a strong foundation for future improvements.